eric-brechemier/cook250/research-notebook/p18-tupaia/README.md

 #### Tupaia guided James Cook from Otaheite towards Aotearoa (1769)

-![Copy Chart of the Society Islands (1769)](pictures/148x100-WxHmm-tupaia-chart.jpg) *The navigator drew this chart to explain the relative position of islands to Joseph Banks and James Cook.*
+![Copy Chart of the Society Islands (1769)](pictures/148x100-WxHmm-tupaia-chart.jpg) *The navigator drew this chart to explain the relative positions of islands to Joseph Banks and James Cook.*

 > Tupaia’s chart from 1769 is evidence of the intricacy and detail
 > of Polynesian knowledge of the South Pacific, and a striking contrast